navehazan/micro-services/README.md

 The report is then stored in mongoDB, and is returned as the response to the initial request.

-A different, more resiliant architechture could make use of a queue manager to communicate between service.
+A different, more resiliant architechture could make use of a queue manager to communicate between the micro-services.
 For example, Amazon Simple Queue Service (SQS), ZeroMQ and others.

 ## Getting Started